chrisnunes57/chrisnunes57.github.io/_posts/bit-manipulation/2020-07-09-1290-Convert-Binary-Number-in-a-Linked-List-to-Integer.md

         return result
 ```

-In this solution we have an integer, `result`, in which we store our current result.
+In this solution we have an integer, `result`{:.language-markdown}, in which we store our current result.
 As we loop through each node in the linked list, we take the bit value at each node and update our result accordingly.

 The algorithm goes like this:

 - For each node in the list
-  - **Left Shift** `result` by 1 bit to make space for the new bit value
+  - **Left Shift** `result`{:.language-markdown} by 1 bit to make space for the new bit value
-  - Set result equal to `result OR new_bit`
+  - Set result equal to `result OR new_bit`{:.language-markdown}
   - Update our current node and move to the next one
 - When we're finished, return our result.